-Accolade, Inc. (Accolade or together with its subsidiaries, the Company) provides an advocacy-led, nationwide care delivery service comprised of personalized, technology-enabled solutions that help people better understand, navigate, and utilize the healthcare system and their workplace benefits.
-The Company's customers are primarily employers that deploy Accolade solutions in order to provide employees and their families (the members) a single place to turn for their health, healthcare, and benefits needs.
-The Company also offers expert medical opinion services to commercial customers (which includes employers, health plans, and governmental entities) and virtual primary care both directly to consumers and to commercial customers.
-These services are designed to improve the member experience, encourage better healthcare outcomes, and lower costs for both members and customers.
-Accolade is co-headquartered in Seattle, Washington and Plymouth Meeting, Pennsylvania.
+Accolade, Inc. (Accolade or together with its subsidiaries, the Company) provides personalized, technology-enabled solutions that help people better understand, navigate, and utilize the healthcare system and their workplace benefits.
+The Company's customers are primarily employers that contract with Accolade to provide their employees and their employees' families (the members) a single place to turn for their health, healthcare, and benefits needs.
+The Company also offers expert medical opinion services to commercial customers (which includes employers, health plans, and governmental entities) and virtual primary care, both directly to consumers and to commercial customers.
+These services are designed to drive better healthcare outcomes and increased satisfaction for the participants while lowering costs for the payor.
+The Company provides its services to customers throughout the United States.
+Accolade is coheadquartered in Seattle, Washington and Plymouth Meeting, Pennsylvania.